 Holkham is still privately owned and is the centre of a thriving 25,000 acre agricultural estate which provides resources both to maintain the house, and to ensure that the social fabric of rural life remains intact.
 However, we have not stood still – we have worked hard to move with the times.
 In recent years, our enterprises have expanded to include a holiday park, several shops, property development and an internationally acclaimed inn.
-Like my forebears, we remain closely influenced with agriculture, running our own farming operations.
+Like our forebears, we remain closely involved with agriculture, running our own farming operations.

 Since 2006 we have held open air concerts by well-known artists like Sir Elton John, Jools Holland and Status Quo.
-We employ more than 200 people and are constantly striving to ensure that the estate continues to prosper and bring joy to the future generations of family, employees, and visitors alike.
+We employ more than 200 people and are constantly striving to ensure the estate continues to prosper and bring joy to future generations of family, employees, and visitors alike.

-We are very fortunate to live in such an unspoilt part of the country and invite you to share Holkham with us – whether by enjoying a break at Pinewoods Holiday Park, a delicious meal at The Victoria, or simply strolling on the golden sands of Holkham beach.
+We are very fortunate to live in such an unspoilt part of the country and we invite you to share Holkham with us – whether by enjoying a break at Pinewoods Holiday Park, a delicious meal at The Victoria, or simply strolling on the golden sands of Holkham beach.

 We hope that you enjoy finding out about Holkham on this website and that you will visit us soon.

 The photograph on this page shows